China (Taiwan only)

 e.
 Acceptable Conditions of Work

-The CLA did not increase the minimum monthly wage, which has remained at $465 (NT$15,840) since 1998.
-While sufficient in less expensive areas, this wage did not assure a decent standard of living for a worker and family in urban areas such as Taipei.
-However, the average manufacturing wage was more than double the legal minimum wage, and the average for service industry employees was even higher.
-Legal working hours are 84 hours per 2-week period.
-In the public sector, there is a 5-day workweek.
-According to a CLA survey, 53 percent of private enterprises also have reduced the normal workweek to 5 days.
-To reduce the impact of the reduction in working hours on businesses, in the LY amended the LSL to allow business to calculate work hours on an 8-week base, so that firms can arrange work hours in such a way as to reduce the amount of overtime work.
+The CLA did not increase the minimum monthly wage, which remained at $505 (NT$15,840).
+While sufficient in less expensive areas, this wage does not assure a decent standard of living for a worker and family in urban areas such as Taipei.
+However, the average manufacturing wage is more than double the legal minimum wage, and the average for service industry employees is even higher.
+In June the LY passed legislation to reduce working hours from 48 hours per week to 84 hours in 2 weeks.
+In 1998 the public sector adopted a new system providing for a 5-day workweek every other week.
+According to a CLA survey, about one-third of private enterprises also have adopted that system.